This article has been updated.

-China has stood firm behind Lam.
-And in late July, a military spokesman said that, if Hong Kong officials requested it, China would mobilize People’s Liberation Army troops to restore order to the city.
-On Monday, that prospect began to appear more likely.
+The prospect of a Chinese military incursion has begun to appear more likely.
 The nationalist Global Times tabloid tweeted that the People’s Armed Police, a Chinese paramilitary unit, is assembling armored personnel carriers near Shenzhen, a city bordering Hong Kong.

 What does the United States have to say about all this?

 The Trump administration has maintained a distance from the unrest in Hong Kong.
 Trump has called the standoff “a very tough situation” but also commended Xi for handling things “very responsibly.”